Roachbones/discordless/readme.md

 The archives are also "archive-grade" if you care about that; Discordless stores the raw API responses.

-# Install and setup - Debian based Linux
+# Install and setup - Debian-based Linux

 You'll need to install Python, mitmproxy, and [Discord's erlpack library](https://github.com/discord/erlpack).

 Here are example commands you can use on Ubuntu.
 Assumes you use Python 3.9, but any 3.x version should work.

-- Install Python: `sudo apt install python3.11 python3.11-dev python3.11-idle`
+- Install Python: `sudo apt install python3.9 python3.9-dev python3.9-idle`
 - Update pip: `python3.9 -m pip install --upgrade pip`
-- Install mitmproxy: download the binaries from [mitmproxy.org](https://mitmproxy.org/), or try `python3.9 -m pip install mitmproxy mitmdump`
+- Install mitmproxy: download the binaries from [mitmproxy.org](https://mitmproxy.org/)
 - [Install mitmproxy's certificate](https://docs.mitmproxy.org/stable/concepts-certificates/#quick-setup) on every device with a Discord client that you want to archive with.
 (Sometimes you also have to install it on the browser level.)
 - Install erlpack: `python3.9 -m pip install erlpack`